sal55/langs/compilem.md

 ### char, unsigned char and signed char

-I have a 'byte' type, and a separate 'char'.
-Both are unsigned 8-bit.
+I have one 8-bit 'char' type which is unsigned.

 ### Bitfields Rule